Tips to Stay Safe and Cool in a Heatwave

 Place ice packs on your wrists, back of neck, groin, and temples to stay cool.
 Soak your feet in a bowl or tub of cold water to cool down fast.
 Put a cool washcloth or towel on your face, neck, or arms.
 Keep plastic bottles of frozen water in the freezer for cooling your skin.
 Rotate two ice/hot-water bags kept filled with water in the refrigerator.

-If you are thinking about getting a portable air conditioner, buy one well before the first heatwave, as there will be a shortage.
+If you are thinking about getting a portable air conditioner, buy one sooner than later, as there will be shortages during heatwaves.

 If A/C is too expensive, consider buying a couple of box fans.
 They can also be used as air filters with attached furnace filters, incase wildfires fill the air with smoke.
 During poor air quality conditions, you are advised to keep windows shut, exacerbating heat conditions.